 - Upgrades to make the Capitol ADA accessible

 Some finishing work will continue in 2017, resulting in limited or no access to the roof and Quadriga, the west wing third floor and the north wing ground floor.
 This work is expected to be completed by summer.

 Visitors to the Capitol will be treated to stunning visuals as they take in newly restored decorative and fine art throughout the building.
 Working with cotton swabs and tiny instruments, a team of professional conservators cleaned, in-painted and varnished 57 paintings.
 Some of the work needed more serious repair, and nearly 10 pieces had to be completely reattached to newly plastered walls.
 In addition, the Quadriga sculpture was removed from its location near the Capitol’s dome, cleaned, repaired and regilded.
 Extensive work was also done to return decorative stencil work to its original 1905 patterns and colors.

 Not all artwork will be in place when the Capitol reopens on Jan.
 3, 2017.
 Rotating governors’ portraits and the Governor’s Reception Room Civil War paintings will be reinstalled in early 2017.
-“Father Hennepin at the Falls of St. Anthony” and “The Treaty of Traverse des Sioux,” previously displayed in the Governor’s Reception Room, will be placed elsewhere in the Capitol in time for the grand opening celebration Aug.
+“Father Hennepin Discovering the Falls of St. Anthony” and “The Treaty of Traverse des Sioux,” previously displayed in the Governor’s Reception Room, will be placed elsewhere in the Capitol in time for the grand opening celebration Aug.
 11-13, 2017.
 The paintings “Attack on New Ulm” and “Eighth Minnesota at the Battle of Ta-Ha-Kouty” will not return to display at the Capitol; discussions about the pieces’ future exhibition are ongoing.